 Reference: Deleuze, G.; Guattari, F. 2004a.
 “Anti-Oedipus.
 Capitalism and Schizophrenia”.
 Trans.
 R. Hurley,; M. Seem; H. R. Lane.
 London, New York: Continuum.

 Audronė Žukauskaitė “Politics of Imperceptibility: Philosophy, Post-Feminism and New Media Arts”, “Baltic Screen Media Review” 2013, Volume 1, 72–73, 74.

 Dr. Audronė Žukauskaitė is senior researcher at the Lithuanian Culture Research Institute and Vilnius University, and is the President of Lithuanian Philosophical Association.

 “Kristina Inčiūraitė is one of the most interesting Lithuanian contemporary artists.
 She constructs her photographs, drawings, film and video works like a functionalist building with the communications systems brought to the outside.
 The artist is concerned with the collision of reality and fiction, as well as the links between imagined and real history.
 Inčiūraitė’s personal historical research is based on intensification of the experience of the present, rather than on archaeology or ethnography.
 Instead of passively watching the images, the viewer engages in narrative construction by assembling his or her own version of the story from shots and narratives.

-Laima Kreivytė is independent curator, lecturer at the Vilnius Academy of Arts and the European Humanities University, Vilnius
+Laima Kreivytė is an artist, art critic, curator, and lecturer at the Vilnius Academy of Arts, Lithuania